khulnasoft-lab/clix.py/docs/tutorial/options/password.md

 # Password: $
 # Repeat for confirmation: $

-// Let's imagine the password typed was "typerrocks" Hello Camila.
+// Let's imagine the password typed was "clixrocks" Hello Camila.
 Doing something very secure with password.
-...just kidding, here it is, very insecure: typerrocks
+...just kidding, here it is, very insecure: clixrocks
 ```

 </div>